This post is sponsored by California Walnuts, a Produce Moms brand partner.

 Truly, hors d’oeuvres don’t get any easier than Toasted Walnuts and Blackberry Jam Bites!
 Four simple ingredients and a few minutes in the oven and suddenly you have elegant bites perfect for parties but effortless enough to moonlight as a midnight snack.

-While these luxurious jam bites are a delicious addition to any special occasion (think baby showers, wedding showers, engagement parties, or bachelorette brunches), don’t wait for a celebration to enjoy.
-We could all use small treats to help get us through these difficult days!
+While these luxurious jam bites are a delicious addition to any special occasion (think baby showers, wedding showers, engagement parties, or bachelorette brunches), don’t wait for a celebration to enjoy!

 This is a great recipe to get the kids involved — even young children can help with this one.
 They’ll love filling up the phyllo cups.
 And it’s a great opportunity to introduce them to one of life’s other small delights — California walnuts!